Diet for a Hot Planet: The Climate Crisis at the End of Your Fork and What You Can Do About It by Anna Lappe

-The way we see it, it doesn't really matter if you believe in Global Warming or not.
-The bottom line is that it's our responsibility to educate ourselves about our actions & what effects that have on our world.
-"Do no harm" should be everyone's motto.
-That said, if you are a believer in Global Warming you will be nodding your head in agreement to most everything in this book.
-If you think it's a bunch of nonsense, you probably will believe she is another environment nutter.
+The way I see it, it doesn't really matter if you believe in global warming or not.
+The bottom line is that it's our responsibility to educate ourselves about our actions and what effects our actions have on our world.
+Do no harm should be everyone's motto.
+With that said, if you are a believer in global warming you will be nodding your head in agreement to most everything in this book.
+On the other hand, if you think Global Warming is a hoax, you probably will believe she is another environment nutter.

-The author encourages us to grow our own food (novel idea hu?), cook for ourselves (now she's getting really crazy!), start a compost pile (really it just doesn't make sense to put twigs out for pick up & throw banana peels in the garbage & then go buy bags of potting/top/garden soil now does it?).
+The author encourages us to grow our own food (novel idea hu?), cook for ourselves (now she's getting really crazy!), start a compost pile (really it just doesn't make sense to put twigs out for pick up and throw banana peels in the garbage and then go buy bags of potting/top/garden soil now does it?), etc.